wp-plugins/nextgen-facebook/readme.txt

 * Additional profile contact fields with configurable label and field names.
 * Custom settings and meta tag values for each Post, Page, and custom post type.
 * Options to exclude specific Google / SEO, Open Graph, and Twitter Card meta tags.
+* Support for embedded videos (iframe and object HTML tags).
 * File caching for social sharing button images and JavaScript, maximizing performance on VPS and dedicated hardware hosting platforms.
 * A stylesheets editor for each social sharing button locations (content, excerpt, shortcode, widget, etc.).
 * Dynamic button language switching based on the current WordPress locale.